OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 the configuration.

 If the security descriptor is complex, consider using the **ShowSecurityDescriptorUI** parameter instead of this parameter.
-You cannot use both parameters in the same command.
+You can't use both parameters in the same command.

 If you omit this parameter, the root SDDL for the **WinRM** service is used for this configuration.
 To view or change the root SDDL, use the WSMan provider.
-For example `Get-Item wsman:\localhost\service\rootSDDL`.
-For more information about the WSMan provider, type `Get-Help wsman`.
+For example `Get-Item WSMan:\localhost\service\rootSDDL`.
+For more information about the WSMan provider, type `Get-Help WSMan`.

 ```yaml
 Type: System.String